Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 ---

 ### **Machine Learning Workflow & Pipelines**
 - **Optimization**: The process of fine-tuning a model’s settings to reduce errors and improve performance.
+- **Gradient Descent**: An optimization algorithm that minimizes a loss function.In linear regression, it minimizes MSE to find the best-fit line.
+In logistic regression, it minimizes log loss (cross-entropy loss) to improve probability predictions.
 - **Pipeline**: An automated process that handles data preparation, training, and testing.
 - **Data Leakage**: When information from the test data accidentally influences training, leading to misleading results.